For students from partner universities

 Q. I hear that the cost of living in Tokyo is very high.
 What about Saitama Prefecture?

 A. Dokkyo University is situated in Soka City, Saitama Prefecture, which is about 30 minutes by train from central Tokyo.
-Given this, prices in Soka are relatively cheaper than those in central Tokyo.
-Since you will be living in university housing at a fixed reasonable rent that includes utilities, you will be able to keep your other expenses (e.g., food, clothing, and entertainment) relatively low in Soka City.
+Given this, prices in Soka are relatively lower than those in central Tokyo.
+Since you will be living in university housing at a reasonable rent that includes utilities, you will be able to keep your other expenses (e.g., food, clothing, and entertainment) relatively low in Soka City.
 You will find many supermarkets, discount stores, inexpensive restaurants and clothing stores located near the university and your apartment.
 The neighboring city of Koshigaya also has one of the largest shopping malls in Japan, so you will be able to find anything you want.

 For further information, please see the Cost of Living page.